bopjesvla/BCI/report.md

 __Zero Input Strategy__

 While working on the Bayesian prediction, we realized that by cycling through the *slide*, *jump*, and *speed* commands every 6 seconds (2 seconds per command), the avatar could traverse every colored box between 2 and 6 seconds, at the cost of traversing grey boxes in 18 seconds.
-Assuming one in four boxes are grey and the race track consists of 14 boxes, the avatar takes 126 seconds to cross the finish line on average, well below the official Cybathlon 2016 times.
+Assuming one in four boxes are grey and the race track consists of 14 boxes, the avatar takes 126 seconds to cross the finish line on average, which matches the top Cybathlon 2016 time.

 ## Implementation